 These mirrors are mounted at the left and right front corners of the bus at the side or front of the windshield.
 They are used to monitor traffic, check clearances and students on the sides and to the rear of the bus.
 There is a blind spot immediately below and in front of each mirror and directly in back of the rear bumper.
-The blind spot behind the bus extends 50 to 150 feet and could extend up to 400 feet depending on the length and width of the bus.
+The blind spot behind the bus extends up to 400 feet depending on the length and width of the bus.